nzakas/understandinges6/manuscript/A-Other-Changes.md

 ## New Math Methods

-The aforementioned new emphasis on gaming and graphics in JavaScript led to the realization that many mathematical calculations could be done more efficiently by a JavaScript engine than with pure JavaScript code.
+The new emphasis on gaming and graphics that led to the inclusion of typed arrays in JavaScript also led to the realization that many mathematical calculations could be done more efficiently by a JavaScript engine.
 Optimization strategies like asm.js, which works on a subset of JavaScript to improve performance, need more information to perform calculations in the fastest way possible.
-It's important, for instance, to know whether the numbers should be treated as 32-bit integers or as 64-bit floats.
+It's important, for instance, to know whether the numbers should be treated as 32-bit integers or as 64-bit floats so hardware-based operations can be used (which are much faster than software-based operations).

 As a result, ECMAScript 6 adds several new methods to the `Math` object.
 These new methods are important for improving the speed of common mathematical calculations, and therefore, improving the speed of applications that must perform many calculations (such as graphics programs).
 The new methods are listed below.